fboschetty/MAGEMinEnsemble/docs/src/index.md

 ## Functions

 ```@docs
-FCEnsemble
+MAGEMinEnsemble
 ```
 # Index

 ```@index
 ```
 ## Documentation Contents
-* Before doing anything else, we recommend users to go through the [Tutorial], which goes through the main functionality of FCEnsemble.
+* Before doing anything else, we recommend users to go through the [Tutorial], which goes through the main functionality of MAGEMinEnsemble.
 *